|d Latimer ( February 14. 1897 - 1956)|

 by Bugsy (Ed Latimer) (Picture below right, 1949).

-In 1947 he played Sergeant Velie on The Adventures of Ellery Queen.
+In 1947 he played Sergeant Velie on

 The Doctor’s Wife was a 15 minute, Monday thru Friday continuing series, broadcast on NBC radio during the 1950s.
 It featured Patricia Wheel as Julie Palmer and Donald Curtis as Dr. Dan Palmer.
 Ed Latimer was Frank Johnson (1953).